Eurydia/practice-c-programming-language/practice-elte-2023-spring/exercises/readme.md

 **Note**

-There is no `w01_ex.c` because the timetable collision in first week.
+There is no `w_01/` due to the timetable collision in first week.